tapis-project/documentation/source/technical/pgrest.rst

       }
     ]

-Note that the result is alywas a JSON list, even if zero or one record are found:
+Note that the result is always a JSON list, even when one or zero records are returned:

 .. code-block:: bash